 - The patient’s posture and motor activity should be noted.
 It should also be noted whether the patient appears relaxed or anxious.

 - The patient’s attention to grooming and hygiene can give important clues to the psychiatrist.

 - Whether the patient makes eye contact with the physician is also part of the patient’s appearance.
 If the patient avoids eye contact, document this.
 Provide details, such as whether the patient avoided eye contact throughout the procedure or when discussing certain topics.

 - If the patient stares at the floor or ceiling, or scans the room, document the behavior.

 Patient’s Attitude towards the Psychiatrist

 The patient’s facial expressions and attitudes towards the interviewer should be documented.
 The patient’s interest and degree of engagement during the interview are vital and should be included in the mental status exam.
-Hostility is usually seen in bipolar or psychotic patients and should be documented if present.
+Hostility is usually seen in bipolar or psychotic patients and should be documented, if present.
 If the patient is overly friendly, that should also be documented.

-The patient’s affect should also be documented if it agrees with the current expressed emotion by the patient.
+Document the patient’s affect in the context of emotional events.
 For instance, a cheerful patient who has just been diagnosed with cancer might be in denial.

 In addition to the thought process, the content of the thoughts should also be noted.